AdobeDocs/id-service.en/help/implementation-guides/opt-in-service/iab.md

 For more details, please read the  [Interactive Advertising Bureau docs](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/v1.1%20Implementation%20Guidelines.md).

-## Enable the IAB plugin within your ECID Javascript Library {#section-77bf1b9ed67241a59e56c21ab752e82f}
+## Enable the Audience Manager plug-in for IAB within your ECID Javascript Library {#section-77bf1b9ed67241a59e56c21ab752e82f}

 >[!NOTE]
 >
 >Opt-in is only available in ECID 4.0+

-Use Adobe Experience Platform Launch to implement both Opt-in and the IAB plugin for your site.
-Read the [documentation for the ECID Opt-in extension](https://marketing-beta.adobe.com/resources/help/launch/ecid-optin/) to learn how to set up the Experience Platform Launch extension.
+Use Adobe Experience Platform Launch to implement both Opt-in and the Audience Manager plug-in for IAB TCF for your site.
 When enabling IAB for Opt-in manually, check to make sure the following settings are set to true within the Visitor object:

 ```
 Visitor.getInstance("YOUR_ORG_ID", {